UK Lawmakers Debate Mandatory High Heels For Women In The Workplace

 — newsa.com UK (@newsacomUK) March 6, 2017

 There are British laws in place that explicitly forbid companies from discriminating against women, but “discriminatory dress codes” are still commonplace, a report from Parliament’s Women and Equalities Committee claimed.
-NBC Bay Area report that this happens most often in the retail and tourist industries.
+NBC Bay Area reported that this happens most often in the retail and tourist industries.

 The Parliament’s Women and Equalities Committee have stated that they have had contact with numerous women who have not only been forced to wear high heels to work each day, but had even been required to bleach their hair blonde to stay employed.
-Other women complained that they felt forced to wear “revealing outfits” and a thought it time-consuming to constantly have to reapply their makeup while at work.
+Other women complained that they felt forced to wear “revealing outfits” and thought it time-consuming to constantly have to reapply their makeup while at work.

 The point has been raised that men have their own dress code and are required to wear suits and ties in to work each day, so perhaps women should be required to wear heels.
-However, unlike a suit and tie, wearing high heels for extended periods of time can have detrimental effects, such as “reduced balance, reduced ankle flexion and weaker muscle power in the calf,” The College of Podiatry confirm.
+However, unlike a suit and tie, wearing high heels for extended periods of time can have detrimental effects, such as “reduced balance, reduced ankle flexion and weaker muscle power in the calf,” The College of Podiatry confirmed.

 UK lawmakers like Labour’s Helen Jones, who was one of the investigators on this case, spoke in Parliament of how shocked she was when she researched dress codes for women in the workplace today.